Transform Your Ideas

 Here’s how it works: A male or female mold tool is mounted in a machine and a heated sheet is located over or under the tool.
 The vacuum is then applied to remove the air between the sheet and the mold.
 The vacuum is used to transfer the heated sheet into contact with the mold surface.
 The atmospheric pressure holds the sheet until the temperature decreases below its heat distortion temperature.

+There are many types of services that CW Thomas offers, including acrylic, ABS, and PVC thermoforming.
 Pressure forming gives you injection-mold quality, high definition plastic component parts, housings and containers – but without the huge expense of tooling.
 It involves positive pressure to force the heated plastic into the mold cavity.
 This is called pressure thermoforming or blow forming.
 Some of the advantages of pressure forming are:

 - High cosmetic features such as sharp detail and tight corner radii are required, optical aesthetics

 - Process of choice when deep drafts or undercuts are required